Capstone

 Research Options

 The program requires all students to complete an individual capstone research project.
 Although individual research experiences may differ, students should pursue research experiences that are appropriate to departmental faculty resources, individual student’s programs and career goals, and the availability of opportunities that exist to work with allied agencies or clients on or off campus.
-One of three options, depending on the previously stated stipulations, will be available:
+One of three options, depending on the previously stated stipulations, is available: 1) a research experience similar to that of a traditional academic capstone (what most students choose); 2) a research experience which involves a paid or unpaid internship funded by and arranged with a public or private agency or client; and 3) a research experience involving a Master of Urban Design (MUD) capstone studio project brief (MUDD 7120; MUDD 7102).

 These options provide a choice for students to pursue a research problem in a direction of his/her individual interest.
 In all cases, students must work closely with their advisor and program committee to choose the option which best fits both their particular program and prevailing circumstances.
 Not every student can expect to engage in a capstone research project that is a paid internship because the number of students frequently exceeds a matching number of opportunities funded in that manner.
 Unpaid internships provide the same caliber of experience and training in an applied environment.
 In some cases, that experience may relate students with nonprofit agencies or social services that simply do not have the resources to fund an internship.
 In either case, the topic of the internship is defined by the client’s problem or needs.